20% Off Sale on Sports Equipment - click to shop now!

 Rugby

-Also known as the “scrummage”, the scrum is one of the most technical elements of rugby that is not fully understood by many.
-In this blog post we will look to explain the rules of the scrum as clearly as possible, so that next time you are spectating a match, you have a better idea of what is going on.
+Whilst it looks like a contest of brute-force, the scrum is one of the most technical elements of rugby, with the intricacies not fully understood by many spectators.
+In this blog post we will look to explain the rules of the scrum as clearly as possible, so that next time you are watching a match, you have a better idea of what is going on.

 Basic Rules of the Scrum